 There are Mike and the boys, frolicking under the jets.

 At thermal resorts, there are a lot of cultural norms that are different from ones back home.
 It hit me, as Jake and Eli were excitedly changing in the co-ed locker room and running out the door, that they didn’t notice everyone around them was naked, or that no one else spoke English.
 I think I like to believe that my kids are just like any other American kids, but then sometimes I think maybe they really ARE absorbing a different version of life.
 Unconscious at this age, but still real.

 I think, I hope, that this international perspective is good for them.
 That living in Africa gave them a basis to understand racism, and because of our time in Zambia they will know from real experience that all people are just people, whatever we look like.
 We are all friends, hard-workers, families, and to view it any other way is prejudice.
 I hope that because of our life in Ukraine, no matter how high the tensions between Russia and the U.S. escalate, they’ll remember they had a Russian-speaking nanny who loved them, who made them soup and taught them to walk, and who lit candles for them in the monastery behind our house.

 As the boys dive into their noodles at dinner, they say “This is the key to a happy life!”
-I guess if they are saying that, we are doing something right.
-No, we didn’t go to Legoland or the beach this year for Spring Break, but we probably wouldn’t have done that if we’d lived in the U.S. either.
-So I guess if the Big Picture is okay, we just need to keep plugging away at the other “keys to a happy life.”
+I guess if they are saying that, we are doing something right, even if we didn’t go to Legoland or the beach this year for Spring Break.
+I guess if the Big Picture is okay, we just need to keep plugging away at the other “keys to a happy life.”
 To help them figure out what they like.
 To trust themselves.
 To do their best to follow their dreams.
 To know they are unconditionally loved.
-And let God do the rest.
+And to let God do the rest.